jshmllr/jshmllr.github.io/content/posts/2020-10-29-hello-world-on-process/index.md

 ---
-title: Why I chose Gatsby
+title: Conquering fear via process
 author: Josh Miller
-date: 2020-10-27
+date: 2020-10-29
 hero: ./images/hero.jpg
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: Hello world.
+Is this thing on?
 ---

 My first post using `@narative/gatsby-theme-novela`.
-Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.
+I chose it due to the ease of use and simplicity albeit the headache of using `gh-pages` and hosting on Github.

 ## Headers